Filter by Category

 There is even a free lunch club from Noon - 12:30, where you can hang-out and have lunch with directors, designers, choreographers, poets, and musicians.

-Spots for, Play-In-A-Week, are limited to 16 students, and is expected to fill up quickly.
+Spots for Play-In-A-Week are limited to 16 students, and it is expected to fill up quickly.
 Register early to avoid disappointment.

 This camp is partially funded by the Tennessee Arts Commission.